tracking-exposed/trex/guardoni/README.md

 **Debug**: A debug task is defined for VSCode inside `.vscode/launch.json` named "Debug Guardoni Electron Main".

-### Making a release

-- `yarn build` to compile source code with webpack
-- `yarn dist` to package the build source for different targets (linux, macos, win)

 ## FAQs

 ### Guardoni folder, what's about?

-If you pose the Question: _How to run your own algoritmh accountability experiment?_...
+_How to run your own algorithm accountability experiment?_

 ... the answer would be: _by controlling a methodology_